jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017-06-05-am_I_a_hypocrite.md

 <u title="June 4, 2017">Sunday.</u>

-The text of the sermon was Ephesians 4: 1-4 and Philippians 2:3ff.
+The text of the sermon was Ephesians 4: 1-4 (and Philippians 2:3ff).

 One Christian trait that was presented was "lowliness of mind" -- not to think of ourselves as being higher than others.